-Over the last 12 months, gold prices have been favourable for mining companies seeking to raise capital to fund exploration and/or development activities.
-Prices for the primary base metals have been mixed over the last 12 months.
-However, the price of copper, the flagship base metal, has remained favourable for mining companies seeking to raise capital.
-Mining companies listed on the Toronto Stock Exchange ("TSX") and TSX Venture Exchange ("TSX-V") raised more equity capital in 2024 compared to 2023.
-However, junior mining companies continue to face challenging financing conditions that are restricting their exploration and development activity.
+Over the last 12 months, gold prices have been highly favourable for mining companies seeking to raise capital to fund exploration and/or development activities.
+The price of copper, the flagship base metal, has also remained favourable for mining companies seeking to raise capital.
+However, the prices of the other primary base metals have weakened over the last 12 months and have generally been less favourable for mining sector financing.
+Overall financing activity for mining companies listed on the Toronto Stock Exchange ("TSX") and TSX Venture Exchange ("TSX-V") in the first three months of 2025 was similar to the comparable periods in 2024 and 2023.
+Due to various global macroeconomic factors other than metal prices, junior mining companies continue to face challenging financing conditions that are restricting their exploration and development activity.